syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

     }
     ```

-2. Add the following javascript methods inside the script tag of `wwwroot/index.html` (Blazor WebAssembly App) or `Pages/_Host.cshtml` (Blazor Server App) to switch between touch and mouse mode using `e-bigger` class.
+2. Add the following JavaScript methods inside the script tag of `wwwroot/index.html` (Blazor WebAssembly App) or `Pages/_Host.cshtml` (Blazor Server App) to switch between touch and mouse mode using `e-bigger` class.

     ```cshtml
     <script>